 Our Class B common stock has 10 votes per share, and our Class A common stock has one vote per share.
 As of December 31, 2024, the Ryan Parties, which include our founder and Executive Chairman, control approximately 76% of the voting power of our outstanding capital stock, which means that, based on their percentage voting power the Ryan Parties control the vote of all matters submitted to a vote of our stockholders.
 This control enables the Ryan Parties to control the election of the members of the Board and all other corporate decisions.
 Even when the Ryan Parties cease to control a majority of the total voting power, for so long as the Ryan Parties continue to own a significant percentage of our common stock, the Ryan Parties will still be able to significantly influence the composition of our Board and the approval of actions requiring stockholder approval as set forth in a Director Nomination Agreement.
 Accordingly, for such period of time, the Ryan Parties will have significant influence with respect to our management, business plans and policies, including the appointment and removal of our officers, decisions on whether to raise future capital and amending our charter and bylaws, which govern the rights attached to our common stock.
-In particular, for so long as the Ryan Parties continue to own a significant percentage of our common stock, the Ryan Parties will be able to cause or prevent a change of control of us or a change in the composition of our Board and could preclude any unsolicited attempt to acquire us.
-The concentration of ownership could deprive you of an opportunity to receive a premium for your shares of Class A common stock as part of a sale of the Company and ultimately might affect the market price of our Class A common stock.
+In particular, for so long as the Ryan Parties continue to own a significant percentage of our common stock, the Ryan Parties of our common stock, the Ryan Parties or long as the cause or prevent a change of control of us or a change in the composition of our Board and could preclude any unsolicited attempt to acquire us.
+The concentration of ownership could deprive you of an opportunity to receive a premium for your shares of Class A common stock.